qinjunjerry/SetupMapRCluster/README.md

  ```
 #### How to solve "shell-init: error retrieving current directory ... unhandled exception: boost::filesystem::current_path: No such file or directory"?

-You may see the following error when run 'sema setup'/'sema up':
+You may see the following error when run 'mc setup'/'mc up':

     shell-init: error retrieving current directory: getcwd: cannot access parent directories: No such file or directory
     2017-12-04 16:46:09.627479 FATAL puppetlabs.facter - unhandled exception: boost::filesystem::current_path: No such file or directory
     terminate called after throwing an instance of 'boost::filesystem::filesystem_error'
     what():  boost::filesystem::current_path: No such file or directory

-The reason is that the working directory where you run sema has been removed in a different shell session or by a different app.
+The reason is that the working directory where you run mc has been removed in a different shell session or by a different app.
 Change to any existing directory should solve the issue.

 ### Limitations
 - This tool now supports only CentOS/RedHat.